Register to vote

 All applications are data matched with Government records.
 Where a match cannot be found, you will be sent a request for 'evidence of identity'.

 If your application is successful, your details will be published on the electoral register.
-This is updated on a monthly basis (except in October and November).
+This is updated on a monthly basis.

 Applications to register to vote must reach us by midnight, 12 working days before an election.